-DINA Manager is GUI-based tool designed to help a customer configure several distributed AltiContact systems synchronously to work as just one AltiContact Manager system.
-The tool can be run on any server, local or remote to an AltiContact Manager system, which has a connection for access to all the servers that are desired to be managed.
-The tool respects the individual password protection by checking password access to each of the servers that are desired to be managed before connecting to them.
-The tool will synchronize extensions and workgroup pilot numbers.
+DINA Manager is GUI-based application designed to help a customer configure several distributed AltiContact systems synchronously to work as just one AltiContact Manager system.
+The application can be run on any server, local or remote to an AltiContact Manager system, which has a connection for access to all the servers that are desired to be managed.
+The application will synchronize extensions and workgroup pilot numbers.
 It can complete the functions below for multiple systems from a single location and session:

-- Create virtual extensions with the correct forwarding parameters for multiple servers for specific extensions desired to be managed. - Synchronize the extensions with same number in all systems so that all calls to the extension will be presented to the appropriate AltiContact Manager system. - Synchronize the extensions with same number in all systems so that all voice mails to the extension will be presented to the appropriate AltiContact Manager system. - Delete extensions from multiple systems. - Requires 4.5/4.6 software
+- Create virtual extensions with the correct forwarding parameters for multiple servers for specific extensions desired to be managed. - Synchronize the extensions with same number in all systems so that all calls to the extension will be presented to the appropriate AltiContact Manager system. - Synchronize the extensions with same number in all systems so that all voice mails to the extension will be presented to the appropriate AltiContact Manager system. - Delete extensions from multiple systems.